Income tax declaration in France

 3.4 Other income

-For specific questions about how to fill in the various sections of the form to take into account any other income and individual circumstances, members of the personnel are invited to refer to the notes sent out with the tax declaration form (or available from the Ministry of Economy and Finance’s tax administration website) or to contact their local SIP directly.
+For specific questions about how complete the various sections of the form in order to take into account any other income and individual circumstances, members of the personnel are invited to refer to the notes sent out with the tax declaration form (or available from the Ministry of Economy and Finance’s tax administration website) or to contact their local SIP directly.
 Useful information is also available in the document prepared by the Valserhône SIP.

 Users and associates receiving other income must also read section 3.3.